easy Guide to Plant Propagation

 Rooting Rose bushes from Cuttings (aka: slips)

-There are tons of old and non-patented roses you can easily take cuttings from and get more on the cheap.
+There are tons of old and non-patented roses you can easily take cuttings from and get more on a budget.

-Some varieties root faster than others and it is always a good practice to take tons of cuttings, you will lose some to a variety of issues, so the more you attempt the more success you will have.
+Some varieties root faster than others and it is always a good practice to take a lot of cuttings, you will lose some to a variety of issues, so the more you attempt the more success you will have.

 Root Roses by Layering

 It does take paying attention and keeping the soil moist but I did not have an issue with that.
-I take a garden walk each morning and I made sure to keep checking on the progress of the rose.
+I take a garden walk each morning and I kept checking on the progress of the rose.

 The rose I rooted in this post is blooming this Spring, not even a full year from rooting!